 Take a quick look through recent research on personalization in marketing, and you'll immediately spot a slightly curious trend: Customers seem to be responding to personalized marketing.

 The recent Gladly 2020 Customer Expectations Report gives a more nuanced picture.
 In this survey, 79% of respondents said that personalized service is more important than personalized marketing.
-In other words, personalized ads are still important, but their impact is minuscule compared to the personalization of services.
+In other words, personalized ads are still important, but their impact is less when they aren't met with personalized services.

 If "personalized service" is a new concept for you, this insight might need a little extra explanation.
 Think of it like this: once upon a time, cookies revolutionized online marketing.
 They allowed brands to offer highly personalized online experiences to all of their visitors.
 Today's data acquisition systems allow the same level of personalization to be offered throughout the marketing, purchasing, and nurturing lifecycles.

 To see how this works in practice, it's worth going back to basics.
 In the early days of content personalization, brands would use data analytics platforms—typically deployed on their websites—in order to gather key information on their potential customers.
 These customers were then "segmented" into "personas," which described their typical behavior and which products they were likely to buy.